fgwei/fgwei.github.io/_includes/sections/about.md

 <p style="margin-bottom:5px" markdown="1">

+I am currently a Software Engineer at [Google](https://www.google.com/), and working with the Mobile Malware Detection Group.

-I am a Ph.D. candidate in the department of Computer Science and Engineering at University of South Florida, and honored to be advised by [Dr.Xinming (Simon) Ou](http://www.cse.usf.edu/~xou/).
+I graduated with a Ph.D. in the department of Computer Science and Engineering at University of South Florida, and honored to be advised by [Dr.Xinming (Simon) Ou](http://www.cse.usf.edu/~xou/).
 Furthermore, I am a member of [Argus CyberSecurity Lab](http://www.arguslab.org/).